Texas Spectroscopic Search for Ly$\alpha$ Emission at the End of Reionization III. the Ly$\alpha$ Equivalent-width Distribution and Ionized Structures at $z > 7$: Results

 Asymmetric line profiles are theoretically expected due to a combined effect of the ISM and IGM absorption, although complex Ly$\alpha$ radiative processes make it difficult to interpret the observed Ly$\alpha$ lines \citep[e.g.,][]{Dijkstra2014b}.
-Within an optically-thick medium, Ly$\alpha$ photons suffer resonant scattering with the \ion{H}{1} gas, which redistributes the frequencies of the photons, shaping the line spectra into double-peaked profiles with an extremely opaque line center.
+Within an optically thick medium, Ly$\alpha$ photons suffer resonant scattering with the \ion{H}{1} gas, which redistributes the frequencies of the photons, shaping the line spectra into double-peaked profiles with an extremely opaque line center.
 In an outflowing medium, the emerging line profile has a stronger red peak than the blue peak due to the ISM kinematics, showing an asymmetric profile with sharp edges near the Ly$\alpha$ line center and extended red tails at their far sides \citep[e.g.,][]{Verhamme2006a}.
-Specifically, the front side of the outflowing gas, which is moving towards us, has the relative velocity close to the resonance to the blueshifted Ly$\alpha$ photons (shorter wavelength photons) whereas the redshifted photons (longer wavelength photons) are less likely go through the resonance to the front side of the outflowing gas.
-Conversely, the red side photons are likely scattered back towards us, being resonantly scattered by the back side of the outflowing gas, which is moving away from us \citep[e.g.,][]{Dijkstra2014a}.
+Specifically, the front side of the outflowing gas, which is moving toward us, has a relative velocity close to the resonance to the blueshifted Ly$\alpha$ photons (shorter wavelength photons) whereas the redshifted photons (longer wavelength photons) are less likely go through the resonance to the front side of the outflowing gas.
+Conversely, the red-side photons are likely scattered back toward us, being resonantly scattered by the back side of the outflowing gas, which is moving away from us \citep[e.g.,][]{Dijkstra2014a}.

-Recent studies of Green Pea galaxies, which are often referred to local analogues of high-$z$ LAEs, have allowed detailed analyses including constraining the internal kinematics \citep[e.g.,][]{Yang2016a, Yang2017a, Yang2017b, Verhamme2018a, Orlitova2018a}.
+Recent studies of Green Pea galaxies, which are often referred to as local analogs of high-$z$ LAEs, have allowed detailed analyses including the internal kinematics to be constrained \citep[e.g.,][]{Yang2016a, Yang2017a, Yang2017b, Verhamme2018a, Orlitova2018a}.
 At higher redshifts, asymmetric Ly$\alpha$ line profiles have been reported at $4<z<7$ \citep[e.g.,][]{Rhoads2003a,Dawson2007a, Ouchi2010a, Hu2010a, Kashikawa2011a, Mallery2012a, U2015a}, though detailed physical modeling has not been possible.